Strings in JPQL and Criteria Queries

 • LOCATE('Mexico', 'a') is evaluated to 0.

-Notice that positions are one-based (as in SQL) rather than zero-based (as in Java).
+Positions are one-based (as in SQL), not zero-based (as in Java).
 Therefore, the position of the first character is 1.
-Zero (0) is returned if the substring is not found.
+A value of zero (0) is returned if the substring is not found.

-The third argument (when present) specifies from which position to start the search.
+The optional third argument specifies the position from which to start the search.

-The LOWER(str) and UPPER(str) functions return a string after conversion to lowercase or uppercase (respectively).
+The LOWER(str) and UPPER(str) functions return a string that is converted to lowercase or uppercase, respectively.

 For example: